-Black Caps offer leadership lessons even in loss
+Black Caps offer masterclass in leadership despite loss

 Big moments reveal who we really are, and they don’t come much bigger than a World Cup final, especially when you’ve lost in controversial circumstances.
 Fresh off the agony of losing, Black Caps captain Kane Williamson could have been angry, or bitter, or frustrated.
 But instead he was gracious, and humble.
 So humble, in fact, that apparently when he was told he had won the Player of the Tournament award, his immediate reaction was, “Me?”
 There’s a lesson in this for all of New Zealand’s leaders.

 We feel such failures deeply, because we know that leaders have a disproportionate impact on others’ lives

 We celebrate leaders and leadership, but it’s not hard to find examples of leadership failure, even at the highest levels.
 For example, consider the recent report finding that, “bullying and harassment are systemic” in Parliament.
 Although “the vast majority” of MPs are good leaders, “a well-known minority of them, across most political parties, were reported as engaging in inappropriate behaviours on a regular basis.”
 We feel such failures deeply, because we know that leaders have a disproportionate impact on others’ lives, especially when they wield the influence and authority of elected office.